 - Vitamin A is in milk, butter, eggs, and liver.

 - Vitamin C is in most fruits and vegetables.
-Eat fruits such as berries, oranges, kiwis, cantaloupes, and papayas.
-Eat vegetables such as broccoli, bell peppers, tomatoes, cauliflower, Brussels sprouts, and kale.
+Fruits such as berries, oranges, kiwis, cantaloupes, and papayas provide essential antioxidants.
+Vegetables such as broccoli, bell peppers, tomatoes, cauliflower, Brussels sprouts, and kale are also great choices.

 - Vitamin E is in some nuts and seeds.
 For example, almonds, sunflower seeds, hazelnuts, and peanuts contain vitamin E. It can also be found in green leafy vegetables, such as spinach and kale, as well as soybean, sunflower, corn, and canola oils.

 - Beta-carotene is in brightly colored fruits and vegetables.
 Eat fruits such as peaches, apricots, papayas, mangoes, and cantaloupes.
 Eat vegetables such as carrots, peas, broccoli, squash, and sweet potatoes.
 It also is in some green leafy vegetables, such as beet greens, spinach, and kale.

-- Lycopene is in pink and red fruits and vegetables.
+- Lycopene is in many pink and red fruits and vegetables.
 This includes pink grapefruits, watermelon, apricots, and tomatoes.

-- Lutein is in green leafy vegetables such as spinach, collards, and kale.
+- Lutein is in green leafy vegetables such as spinach, collard greens, and kale.
 You also can find it in broccoli, corn, peas, papayas, and oranges.

 - Selenium is in pasta, bread, and grains, including corn, wheat, and rice.
 You can find it in animal products, like beef, fish, turkey, and chicken.
-You also can find it in nuts, legumes, eggs, and cheese.
+You also can find it in many nuts, legumes, eggs, and cheeses.

 Each antioxidant has a different chemical makeup.
 Each one provides different health benefits.
 Too much of one antioxidant can be harmful.
 Talk to your doctor before changing your diet or taking supplements.

 Things to consider

 Doctors recommend eating a balanced diet that include fresh fruits and vegetables.
 A lot of produce has natural antioxidants.
-It also contains minerals, fiber, and other vitamins.
+It also contains important minerals, fiber, and other vitamins.
 Eating healthy can help lower your risk of certain diseases.
 However, antioxidants alone do not prevent chronic conditions.

 Some people choose to take antioxidant supplements.
 However, many are not balanced.
 They are also not approved or regulated by the U.S. Food and Drug Administration (FDA).
 This means that the ingredients and suggested dose listed on the bottle may not be correct.